GuillaumeFavrot/Flask-React-Postgres/README.md

 The package.json update itself automatically when new dependencies are installed.

-# DESCRIPTION OF THE MAIN COMPONENTS OF THE APP

-WIP

-# DOCKER IMAGE BUILDING PROCEDURE
+### PRODUCTION ENVIRONEMENT SETUP

+Ensure that the .env file has been duly created before attempting to launch a production environment

 # A. Creating a react live build

-Generating a manual live build is quite straight forward :
-=> The first step requires to naviguate with the console in the frontend directory and run the command :
+To create a React build open a terminal in the frontend folder and run the following commands :

+$ npm install
-$ npm run build
+$ npm run build                                                                                                                                                         ...$

-This command will bundle all the react code into static files and store them into a "build" folder in the root  directory.
+This command will generate a build folder in the frontend server containing static files.

-The Flask app is setup to serve the index.html file and all other static file from the build folder on its root address.

-# B. Updating the dockerfile
+# B. Launching the containers

-In order to move to a developpement build it's necessary to transfer the ENV variables to the container.

-WIP

-# C. Building and running the image

-The app is composed of two containers.
-The main app container and the nginx container.
-To launch both containers concurrently use the following command :
+To launch the app open a terminal in the root folder of the app and run the following command :

-$ docker-compose up -d
+$ docker-compose up -d --build                                                                                                                                          ...$

+NOTE:  Ensure the docker deamon is active before using any docker command

+# C. Creating the production Database

+To create the database open a terminal in the root folder of the app and run the following command :

+$ docker-compose exec app python manage.py create_db                                                                                                                    ...$

+This command will run the create_db command of the manage.py file inside the running container.
+Please note that once the DB has been created it will persist in the docker volume "postgres_data".
+The "create_DB" command need to be launched only once!
+Using it again will re-create the DB wiping all previously saved data.

+# D. Taking down all containers

-To bring the app down use this command :
+To take down the app open a terminal in the root folder of the app and run the following command :

 $ docker-compose down